-In order to create and foster a constructive learning environment, PGD class size is generally limited to a maximum of 30 students per class.
+In order to create and foster a constructive learning environment, PGD class size is generally limited to a maximum of 30\35 students per class.
 In exceptional cases and for lecture hall courses, the entire student body may be in one class.
-In language classes, the number of students shall not exceed five students.
-MA classes will normally not exceed 15 students and may be capped at a certain number.
+In the MA programmes, core and skills courses will include the entire MA cohort while elective courses will have a reduced number of students.